Proposal unveiled for Rio Grande lot

 Committee members described the lot as a persistent eyesore.

-Township Committee member Ike Gandy said at the workshop meeting Monday afternoon that he gets upset every time he drives by the site, which is mostly empty but for some traffic signs and a stack of steel girders to one side.
-Most of the lot is paved with cement, with a patch of dirt as the center.
+Committeeman Ike Gandy said at the workshop meeting Monday afternoon he gets upset every time he drives by the site, which is mostly empty but for some traffic signs and a stack of steel girders to one side.
+Most of the lot is paved with cement, with a patch of dirt at its center.

 The idea is in its infancy.
 Township officials hope for help from the Cape May County open space fund to pay for work to the site, which once served as a gas station.
 For more than a decade, the property has stood vacant, aside from occasional use as a staging area for projects undertaken by the state Department of Transportation.